Frequently Asked Questions

 How can I buy tickets?

-You can purchase them online now at www.michiganirish.org until September 7.
 The box office will open 30 minutes prior to opening on September 14 for walk up sales.
-We encourage you to purchase online in advance.
-No refunds will be permitted on ticket purchases.
+No refunds on ticket sales.

 Can I use my credit card on site?